Free-MD-University/md-course/K8S/how_it_work.md

 ### Sheduler :

-define the action to do according to what we get from the api-server.
+define the action to do according to what we get from the api-server. reposnsible of pods creation and management.

 ### Controler: